Marine Fisheries Habitats

 - Stash your trash and dispose of it in a proper receptacle ashore

-- Cut non-monofilament fishing line into small sections before disposal to avoid entangling wildlife
+- Recycle your monofilament fishing line or cut line into small sections before disposal to avoid entangling wildlife

 - Set anchors securely so they do not drag